すみずみ

 Rural Japan, Distilled.

-Charcoal, craft, and slow living from the forests of Kochi Prefecture.
+Charcoal, craft, and slow living in the mountains of Kochi Prefecture.

 Crafted from sustainably managed oak forests in Niyodogawa — from premium kashi for tea ceremony to architectural plaster powder.
 The most complete charcoal range in rural Japan, available B2C and wholesale.